Shweedes/NextPizza/testing/TestResults.md

 | TC22 | Error Handling - Network | 1.
 Simulate network failure during order<br>2.
 Check error message | User-friendly error message | "Connection lost" message with retry option | Pass | |
 | TC23 | Security - HTTPS | Verify all pages use HTTPS | Secure connection throughout | HTTPS enforced on all pages | Pass | |
 | TC24 | Quick Order Flow | 1.
 Login<br>2.
 Add favorite pizza to cart<br>3.
 Use saved address<br>4.
 Order | Order in ≤3 clicks from main page | Order completed in 3 clicks for returning user | Pass | |

-### Defect Details:
-1. **Minor**: Promo code input retains value after successful application
-2. **Minor**: Order status update delay of 2-3 seconds after payment

-## Conclusion
-✅ **RECOMMENDED FOR RELEASE**

-The NextPizza application has successfully passed all critical functional and non-functional tests.
-The application meets all specified requirements from the SRS document, providing a fast, secure, and user-friendly pizza ordering experience.
-All major user workflows are stable and perform as expected across all supported platforms and devices.

-The minor defects identified do not impact core functionality and can be addressed in subsequent updates.